Full Grand Canyon: Colorado River Rafting Trips

 April and May have cooler temperatures, which require extra layers, but allow for longer hikes while the wildflowers are in bloom.
 Spring can bring strong winds.
 June through August are the hottest and busiest months to raft Grand Canyon with temperatures ranging 95-115°F. Monsoon season starts in July, bringing afternoon clouds and rain showers to cool things off.
 As the rafting season winds down in September and October, you can expect cooler weather, longer hikes and shorter days.
 See current Grand Canyon weather.

 Your boat will depend on the outfitter and the type of trip you select.
 The most common are the motor rafts, which carry around 15 people.
-Human-powered oar rafts can carry up to 4 people plus a guide who maneuvers the boat with a pair of oars.
+Human-powered oar rafts can carry up to 5 people plus a guide who maneuvers the boat with a pair of oars.
 Paddle rafts have 6 people paddling and a guide in back steering and calling commands.
 The best trip options for those who wish to have a more active role are hybrid (oar and paddle rafts) or all-paddle.
-Our blog post has more information about the types of whitewater rafts on the Colorado River.
+Read our blog post for more information about the types of whitewater rafts on the Colorado River.

 Oar trips will have 5 to 7 boats, with no more than 22 participants in the group.
 Motor trips will have 1 to 2 boats with no more than 28 participants in the group.